dmbarbour/awelon/README.md

 ### Awelon Objects

 Modules in Awelon are called Awelon Objects or AOs.
-The extension **.ao** should be used for modules represented in the filesystem.
+The extension **.ao** should be used for modules represented in the filesystem (thogh I would like to move Awelon to a more wiki-like environment).
 AO files should be encoded in UTF-8.
 The name of the module is simply the filename excluding the extension.
 If there are ambiguous filenames (e.g. with installed packages), they must be resolved externally.

 ## Polymorphic Behaviors